Skip to Content

 Essential Things You Must Do Before Signing a Lease

-After a strenuous journey of scouring through neighborhoods for the perfect rental home, you are finally ready to put the pen to the paper.
+After a strenuous journey of scouring through neighborhoods for the perfect rental home, you are finally ready to put the pen to paper.
 Once a lease agreement is finalized and signed, it’s difficult to resolve certain rental disputes without consulting the lease.

 1. Inspect the Property and Record Any Current Damages